G42L/Meeting-Summarizer/readme.md

 5. Control Buttons:
     * 🎤 Record – start/stop recording.
     * 📂 Load Audio – load an existing audio file for processing.
+    * ❌ Cancel - cancel job currently being processed
     * 🗑️ Clear Log – clear the log/summary display.
 6. Progress Bar – shows overall job progress.
-7. Log / Summary Output – displays logs (including backend-detection diagnostics) and streams the generated summary.
+7. 📄 Log / Summary Output – displays logs (including backend-detection diagnostics) and streams the generated summary.
-8. Save / Open – save the Markdown summary or open the output folder.
+8. 💾 Save / Open – save the Markdown summary or open the output folder.

 # Recording
 1. In **Audio Sources**, pick a device from the dropdown and click **➕ Add** — repeat for every source you want in the mix (e.g. your microphone, then a loopback/system-audio device for Teams).